nelson-ong-97/trending-repos/README.md

 3. Configure environment variables (see `DEPLOYMENT.md` for details)
 4. Deploy!

-The cron job will automatically sync repositories every 6 hours.
+The cron job will automatically sync repositories daily (Hobby plan) or every 6 hours (Pro plan).

 For detailed deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md).